 Momar holds a PhD in Mathematics from the University of California at Davis and studied development economics and public administration at Harvard’s Kennedy School of Government, and as well as international education policy at Harvard’s Graduate School of Education.
 He has been a visiting Faculty in the Department of Mathematics at the University of Arizona, and regularly lectures on quantitative tools for economics and public policy at Harvard University.

 He has written on development economics, random matrices, integrable systems, string theory and election fraud detection.
 His latest publication is an essay on the future of standardized testing in the volume “Hard Questions on Global Educational Change - Policies, practices and the Future of Education” edited by Pasi Sahlberg and colleagues at Harvard University.

-He regularly consults on election-related matters, namely polling, campaign strategy, election logistics, and the use of technology and quantitative methods by civil society to deter and detect electoral fraud.
+Momar regularly consults on impact evaluation, educational reform, EdTech and election-related matters (namely polling, campaign strategy, and the use of technology and quantitative methods to deter and detect electoral fraud).
 He delivered the 2016 Bartlett Memorial Lecture in mathematics at the University of Arizona on the topic of election forensics.